-When a pupil has made sufficient progress in their area of need that they no longer require any provision that is different from or additional to that which is normally available as part of high quality and differentiated teaching they will no longer be seen as requiring SEN Support.
-At this point, through discussion and agreement with parents/carers the pupil will be removed from the schools SEN register.
+When a pupil has made sufficient progress in their area of need that they no longer require any provision that is different from or additional to that which is normally available as part of high quality and differentiated teaching they will no longer be seen as requiring SEND Support.
+At this point, through discussion and agreement with parents/carers the pupil will be removed from the schools SEND register.

-Statutory Assessment of Needs (EHC)
+Statutory Assessment of Needs (EHCP)

-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
-The evidence gathered through the regular Early Help assessment meeting will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
+Where a plan is in place and the child is not making the progress in relation to the provision detailed in the plan, or a child has significant complex needs (with a multiagency approach) the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
+The evidence gathered through the regular reviews will help the Local Authority (LA) in determining when this statutory assessment of needs is required.